 Graduation is not an automatic process.
-After meeting with your advisor and it is determined you are nearing the completion of your degree requirements, a graduation application must be submitted before the deadline of your intended term of graduation.
+After meeting with your advisor and it is determined you are nearing the completion of your degree requirements, a graduation application and Confirmation of Degree Requirements Form (see Appendix W) must be submitted before the deadline of your intended term of graduation.
 Failure to apply for graduation will delay the conferral of your degree and receipt of your diploma.
 For deadlines for each term and a link to the Application for Graduation See: